atharvakokane/atharvakokane.github.io/projects.md

 **_log_**:

 **22nd may**: wrote a draft idea down. let's see where it heads. sent it to zayan khan, let's wait for some feedback.

+decided to step back from this project for a while. probably will start filming again at virginia tech.

 <a id = "amitydxb_mun_2025"></a>